MorganR/rs-wordle-solver/README.md

 This selects the word that maximizes a score, based on both the presence and the the location of that letter in the possible words.
 The score is computed for each letter and then summed.
-Each letter is scored as follows:
+Each letter is scored as follows.

 For each letter, score: